Avoiding Immigration Fraud, Part 2

 The truth is quite different.

-Nobody can ever guarantee you a good outcome.
+Nobody can ever guarantee you a victorious outcome.

 Even the best, most ethical immigration lawyers do not win every single case.
 Many factors, beyond the lawyer’s control, will affect the end result.